From University to a Career in Integrated Photonics05 October 2022

 - PhotonDelta Fast Career Track Program at TU/e* >

-*For TU/e students of the Masters Electrical Engineering and Applied Physics.
+*A specialisation for TU/e students of the Masters Electrical Engineering and Applied Physics.

 Many master’s students first move on to a doctorate, like a PhD, before entering the labor market.
 During a doctorate, you conduct scientific research in an international team to make important technological progress.